 Even though time and space don’t matter in this world, the Fool ran into the Knight of Cups somewhere and sometime.
-The Fool saw a man on a horse riding over the moors at a confidant trot.
-As he got closer he saw that he was a knight in armor, a helmet, and a lance.
+A man on a horse came riding over the moors at a confident trot.
+As the rider got closer, the Fool saw that he was a knight in armor, complete with a helmet and a lance.

-The Fool noticed that the world didn’t quite look right.
-It was hazy and things kept shifting almost like someone was making a decision right then about what should exist.
-The ground moved under his feet, but he didn’t feel any movement.
+The Fool noticed then that the world didn’t quite look right.
+It was hazy, and things kept shifting, almost like someone was making a decision in that very moment about what of his surroundings should exist.
+The ground moved under his feet and yet he didn’t feel any movement.
 The Knight hailed him and trotted over.

 Sancho, the Knight said, where have you been?